-Drop the thinking that you will annoy customers by sending them a request to your NPS survey.
+Drop the thinking that you will annoy customers by sending them a request to your Net Promoter Score survey.
 Think about it in a different way.
 It is likely that customers want to give you feedback, but they’re not sure where or they’re too busy to create a new ticket or a new email to start a conversation with you.
 NPS gives them a chance to rate you in less than one minute.

 Also, think about it in forms of creating a customer-centric culture.
 Customers will see their opinion is important for you which I’m sure they’ll appreciate.

 You can dig deeper into the comments customers leave you in your NPS.
 You will find out what your customers are missing in your product, what features they like the most, what features they don’t understand or what you should develop in the future.

 Whether you are providing a product or service, listening to the people you are selling it to is a big part for future development.
 After all, at the end of the day, their opinion should be the most important for you.